laixintao/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_true

-``help``: automatically gzip content if uWSGI-Encoding header is set to gzip, but content size (Content-Length/Transfer-Encoding) and Content-Encoding are not specified
+``help``: automatically gzip content if uWSGI-Encoding header is 设置to gzip, but content size (Content-Length/Transfer-Encoding) and Content-Encoding are not specified